invictus-integration/docs-ifa/framework/framework.md

 The following documentation pages are related to the use of the framework and can help you set up or troubleshoot.

 * [LogicApps diagnostics](logicappsdiagnostics.md): A sample ARM template for enabling diagnostics for your Logic App.
+* [DataFactory diagnostics](datafactorydiagnostics.md): A sample ARM template for enabling diagnostics for your Data Factory.